OthmanAbdullah/Docker-calculator/README.md

 # Docker-calculator
-This is  a simple calculator with docker, the goal from this project is to understand the main concepts of docker
+A simple calculator that is built in using node js and express frame work